romerobrjp/termsheet-challenge/README.md

 - Users should be able to click on a deal from the list and be redirected to a deal details page.
 - The user should also be able to return to the list page.

-### All requirements were implemented, please check the video: https://drive.google.com/file/d/1eKFsQcy4FutYWomTulJn9nT44RCjWmje/view?usp=sharing
+### Check the short demo video to see all the requirements in action: https://drive.google.com/file/d/1eKFsQcy4FutYWomTulJn9nT44RCjWmje/view?usp=sharing

 ### The following Angular features were leveraged for this challenge:
 - Lazy Loading Routes: Optimized loading of application sections for better performance.